Eric Brewer (ice hockey): Edmonton Oilers

 After a long holdout that lasted until the beginning of Oilers training camp, Brewer finally signed a two-year, $4-million contract in September 2002.
-At the half of the 2002–03 NHL season, Brewer was named to play in his first NHL All-Star Game, dressing for the Western Conference in the fifty-third edition of the game.
+At the half of the 2002–03 season, Brewer was named to play in his first NHL All-Star Game, dressing for the Western Conference in the fifty-third edition of the game.
 He finished with career highs for assists and points and set a career high for goals for the third consecutive season.
 He appeared in his second NHL playoffs, another quarterfinal series against the Dallas Stars in which the Oilers were once again eliminated four games to two.
 Brewer finished the playoffs with four points in the Oilers' six games.

 In his fourth season with the Oilers, Brewer continued his role as a top defenceman.
 On November 22, 2003, Brewer was among the participants in the historic 2003 Heritage Classic ice hockey game versus the Montreal Canadiens at Commonwealth Stadium in Edmonton.
 Brewer scored the Oilers first goal of the game in a 4–3 loss in front of a then record crowd of 57,167.
 Later in the season, in a game on January 29, 2004, versus the Chicago Blackhawks, Brewer recorded his one-hundredth career point.
 Since his team depended on Brewer to play against the opposing teams' best offensive players, he finished the season with an average time on ice of 24:39, ranking fourteenth in the league.
 In the final year of his two-year contract, Brewer finished the season with his point totals matching those from his 2001–02 NHL season, a slight fall from his career highs set in his third season with the Oilers.

 With the Oilers unwilling to pay what he was expecting, Brewer decided to go to salary arbitration to get a new contract.
 However, on August 4, 2004, Brewer signed a one-year, $2.65 million contract with the Oilers, avoiding his arbitration hearing set for only a few days later.
 Brewer was unable to play out his new contract due to the 2004–05 NHL lockout.